Jenni

 During the time leading up to her unexpected and tragic passing, our interactions were minimal.
 It seemed as though something was stopping her from opening up and being authentic.
 I didn't want to aggravate her by asking what was wrong too many times, so I figured it was better not to keep asking.

-Jenni, you're greatly missed, and I promise that, as long as I have anything to do with anything, no one will even consider forgetting you.
+You're greatly missed.
+As long as I have anything to do with anything, no one will even consider forgetting you.
+I promise to continue celebrating your life and the memories we share.

 Love Carrie